Arpita31/Safe-Data-Cloak/README.md

         "Wine": 4
     }
 ```
+The stats were printed on terminal or if --stats <filename> is specified, it stores the stats file on the main directory.

 ![video](video)
 - Runs redactor.py within pipenv to redact data from all .txt files in the current directory.